MiguelSombrero/sql-query-builder/README.md

 **Note that**
 - This is not an ORM and does not provide any data access methods.
 This library simply builds strings that are valid SQL and can be used as a query strings with some other framework/library.
+- You should always use parametrized queries in untrusted environments, if your SQL query takes user input as parameters.
+Check out examples of building parametrized queries in [Parametrized queries](#parametrized) section.

 ## Examples